Supervised Reward Inference: Proof of the Bayes Optimality of SRI

 Therefore: and in particular

 \paragraph{Conclusion} We have shown that as \(K \to \infty\), the SRI algorithm's inferred reward functions \(R_{\theta_K}\) converge uniformly to \(\bar{R}_|\), and that the corresponding optimal policies \(\pi_{\theta_K}^*\) approach optimality under \(\bar{R}_|\).
-Since \(\bar{R}_|\) the Bayesian-optimal reward given \(\{\tau_n\}\) (Lemma \ref{lem:linearity}), the policies derived from the SRI algorithm asymptotically maximize the expected return under the posterior over \(R\).
+Since \(\bar{R}_|\) is the Bayes-optimal reward given \(\{\tau_n\}\) (Lemma \ref{lem:linearity}), the policies derived from the SRI algorithm asymptotically maximize the expected return under the posterior over \(R\).